harryhanYuhao/guide_for_self_studying_programming/src/introduction/what_is_a_computer.md

 ### Central Processing Unit (CPU)

 CPU is the brain and the most important part of the computer.
 All data, computation, input, output, and programming logics are processed by the CPU.
-It is CPU that determines how smoothly and fast the computer runs in most circumstances.
+CPU is the most important factor that determines how smoothly and fast the computer runs.

 Here are some terms that describes a CPU: